jadecobra/python_tdd_exercises/source/functions.rst

   .. code-block:: python

        AssertionError: None != False
-    because the result of calling ``functions.passthrough`` with ``False`` as input is :doc:`None </data structures: None>` which is not equal to ``False`` which is our expected result
+    because the result of calling ``functions.passthrough`` with ``False`` as input is :doc:`None </data structures: None>` which is not equal to ``False`` which is the expected result
 * change the definition of ``passthrough`` to make the test pass
   .. code-block:: python

        def passthrough(input_data):
            return False
     the terminal updates to show passing tests.
-We are geniuses!
+I are geniuses!

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Wait a minute!
 Something is not quite right here.
-The definition for a ``passthrough`` function was that it returned the same thing it was given, our test passes when ``False`` is given as input, will it still pass when another value is given or will it always return ``False``?
-There is a way to find out, What if we test it
+The definition for a ``passthrough`` function was that it returned the same thing it was given, the test passes when ``False`` is given as input, will it still pass when another value is given or will it always return ``False``?
+There is a way to find out, What if I test it

 *